50054-cdpa/notes/syntax_analysis.md

 and white spaces are the Lexical Tokens of the language.

-If we are to represent it using Scala data type, we could use the following algebraic data type
+If we are to represent it using Scala data types, we could use the following algebraic data type:

 ```scala
 enum LToken { // lexical Tokens